-The point is to all of my sisters in the world, stop judging yourself by other people.
+The point to all of my sisters in the world is, stop judging yourself by other people.
 You are you.
 There is no one exactly like you.
 Learn to love yourself and improve where you can and accept what you can’t change.
 Learn to be happy!
 That is more important than who has the most beautiful face, the best voice, the most talent, the biggest house, the richest husband or your own biggest company, or the youngest boobs!

 There are people who have all of these things whether through surgery or by nature and many of them are not happy, loving people.

 So stop looking at bony models and thinking you need to be thinner; stop looking at glam girls in makeup advertisements with enough make up for 10 women on their faces and wishing you could be as “beautiful?” as they are.